wyattmatt/Flutter-Deep-Linking/README.md

 - The link handling code — make sure `_handleIncomingLink` parses the URI correctly and calls `Navigator.push`.

 If either part is off, the app may open but won’t navigate to the detail page.

+## Wrap-Up Summary

+Deep linking connects Flutter navigation and Android intent filters by registering custom URL schemes.
+When the system receives a matching intent, Flutter uses `uni_links` to parse the URI and route users to the correct screen.
+It’s practical for features like authentication redirects.
+The main challenge was correct manifest configuration, solved by precisely matching scheme and host.